Bike Post Trail Info

 the left.

-Look for two large signs marking the start of the
+Look for the large sign, trail kiosk and changing room marking the start of the

 available on the edge of the field near the sign.
-The entrance to the
+The culvert crossing the ditch is about 100 yards down the road from the sign at the opposite corner of the field.

 Fees and Membership